What VA Benefits Are Available for Older Veterans?

 Veterans suffering from a terminal condition and no longer seeking treatment other than palliative care may be eligible for hospice care services from VA.
 Hospice care seeks to relieve suffering and help control symptoms near the end of a person’s life.
 Bereavement support is also available to the families of veterans.

-Usually VA’s hospice program is reserved for veterans with less than six months to live and can be offered at home, in an outpatient clinic, or in an inpatient setting.
-All veterans enrolled in VA healthcare are eligible for hospice care if they meet clinical need.
+Usually, VA’s hospice program is reserved for veterans with less than six months to live and can be offered at home, in an outpatient clinic, or in an inpatient setting.
+All veterans enrolled in VA health care are eligible for hospice care if they meet the clinical need.

 Community Living Centers

-VA Community Living Centers assist veterans with the activities of daily living, such as bathing and dressing, as well as provide:
+VA Community Living Centers assist veterans with activities of daily living, such as bathing and dressing, and also provide:

 - 24-hour skilled nursing care